Society (film)

-Society is a 1989 American body horror film directed by Brian Yuzna and starring Billy Warlock, Devin DeVasquez, Evan Richards, and Ben Meyerson.
-Its plot follows a Beverly Hills teenager who begins to suspect that his wealthy parents are part of a gruesome cult for the social elite.
+Society is a 1989 American body horror film directed by Brian Yuzna in his directorial debut from a screenplay by Woody Keith and Rick Fry.
+It stars Billy Warlock as a teenager in Beverly Hills who begins to suspect that his wealthy parents are part of a gruesome cult made up of the social elite.

-Though the film was completed in 1989, it was not released until 1992.
-It was Yuzna's directorial debut and was written by Rick Fry, conceived and written by Woody Keith.
-Screaming Mad George was responsible for the special effects.
-A sequel, Society 2: Body Modification, was in development as of 2013, with a script written by Stephan Biro.
+Society was originally conceived as a more conventional slasher, featuring a cult of social elitists who engage in human sacrifice.
+The screenplay was reshaped by Yuzna, who introduced body horror elements such as the reveal of the cult being a shapeshifting species that can literally feed on the lower classes, a concept he based on nightmares he had experienced.
+The film was shot in California in 1988 with Screaming Mad George as the special effects designer.

+The film screened at the 1989 Cannes Film Festival, but went unreleased in the United States until 1992.
+It failed commercially, though it received critical acclaim from international audiences.
+In the years since its release, the film has garnered a cult following and is regarded as influential in body horror.

 Plot

-Bill Whitney lives with his parents and sister in a mansion in Beverly Hills, California.
-Bill tells his therapist Dr. Cleveland that he does not trust his rich family.
-When his sister's ex-boyfriend David Blanchard gives him a surreptitiously recorded audio tape of what sounds like his family engaged in a murderous orgy, Bill begins to suspect that his feelings are justified.
-Bill gives the tape to Dr. Cleveland, but when he later plays it back, the audio has changed to his sister's coming out party.
-When Bill attempts to meet Blanchard to obtain another copy, he finds an ambulance and police officers gathered around Blanchard's crashed van.
+Bill lives with his parents and sister in a mansion in Beverly Hills, California.
+He tells his therapist Dr. Cleveland that he does not trust his rich family.
+When his sister's ex-boyfriend David gives him a surreptitiously recorded audio tape of what sounds like his family engaged in a murderous orgy, Bill begins to suspect that his feelings are justified.
+Bill gives the tape to Dr. Cleveland, but when he later plays it back, the audio has changed to his sister's debutante party.
+When Bill attempts to meet David to obtain another copy, he finds an ambulance and police officers gathered around David's crashed van.
 A body is placed into the back of the ambulance, but Bill is prevented from seeing its face.

-Bill attends a party hosted by his rich classmate Ted Ferguson, who confirms the first tape was real.
+Bill attends a party hosted by his rich classmate Ted Ferguson, who confirms that the first tape was real.
 Angry and confused, Bill leaves the party with Clarissa, a beautiful girl he had been admiring.
 The next day, Bill confronts his parents and sister.
-At Blanchard's funeral, Bill and his friend Milo discover Blanchard's corpse may be fake.
-Bill is contacted by Martin Petrie, his rival for the high school presidency.
-At their arranged meeting, Bill discovers Petrie with his throat cut.
-When he returns with the police, the body is gone.
-The next day at school, Petrie shows up, alive and well.
-When Bill arrives at home, he confronts his family again, but with Dr. Cleveland's help, Bill is drugged.
-As Milo trails him, Bill is taken to a hospital, where he awakens thinking he hears Blanchard crying out, but discovers nothing is there.
+At David's funeral, Bill and his friend Milo discover that David's corpse may be fake.
+Bill is contacted by Martin, his rival for the high school presidency.
+At their arranged meeting, Bill discovers Martin with his throat slashed.
+When he returns with the police, Martin's body is gone.
+Martin shows up at school the next day, alive and well.
+When Bill arrives at home, he confronts his family again, but they drug him with the help of Dr. Cleveland.
+As Milo trails him, Bill is taken to a hospital; he awakens and pulls a curtain down, thinking he hears David crying out, but discovers nothing is there.
 Milo and Clarissa try to warn him, but he drives back to his house.